 We have been busy with small family picnics and July 4th cookouts.
 The social calendar doesn’t show signs of slowing down as we head towards Labor Day.

-When eating healthy, whether it is the Wahls Protocol, AIP, Keto or Paleo diets.
-It can be difficult to explain all the can haves and cannot haves.
+When eating healthy with a group, whether it is the Wahls Protocol, AIP, Keto, or Paleo diets, it can be difficult to explain all the can haves and cannot haves.
 Our solution is to bring a double recipe of our spicy avocado coleslaw along with a crockpot full of citrus shredded beef and corn tortillas.
 Taco party!

 Which makes coleslaw a perfect meal prep item for the week.
 One night we serve with BBQ chicken off the grill and then we use leftover slaw as a topping for Spice Crusted Grilled Flank Steak salads.